ndlib/cogitate/architecture/user-identifier-modeling.md

 Given a deactivated NetID identifier
 And the deactivated NetID is in "good standing"
-When a request is issued for the given identity's identifiers Then the response should include unverified associated Then the response should NOT include unverified associated identities And the response should include the given identity
+When a request is issued for the given identity's identifiers Then the response should NOT include unverified associated identities And the response should NOT include verified associated identities And the response should include the given identity
 ```